Memory deallocation error running MicroBooNE reconstruction

 I am running off of base release larsoft v06_26_01_02.
 I have checked out uboonecode branch v06_26_01_br and larreco branch v06_26_01_01_branch, each with some local updates, which may or may not be affecting the crash.

 Here are two crashing events:

-#2 Updated by Herbert Greenlee about 3 years ago
+#2 Updated by Herbert Greenlee over 3 years ago

 Latest fcl file is reco_uboone_data_mcc8_driver_stage1and2_test4.fcl

 in directory /uboone/app/users/greenlee/mcc8rel/srcs/uboonecode/fcl/reco